civetweb/civetweb/docs/api/mg_check_digest_access_authentication.md

 If the authentication realm (also called authentication domain) is NULL, the parameter `authentication_domain` as specified in the server configuration (`mg_start()`) is used.

+A positive return value means, the user name, realm and a correct password hash have been found in the passwords file.
+A return of 0 means, reading the password file succeeded, but there was no matching user, realm and password.
 The function returns a negative number on errors.

 ### See Also